eficode-academy/learn-helm/exercise3.md

 3. Horray!
 Our chart is ready.
 Let's install :

 ```
-# this command may take a couple of minutes while waiting for the LoadBalancer to become ready.
 helm install --name echoserver helm-echoserver-0.1.0.tgz --set Post_install.delay=50,Post_install.message="<your custom message here>" --wait
 ```